- The Washington Times - Wednesday, January 21, 2026

 Advertisement

-For 50 years, the nuclear-powered Nimitz was a mobile airbase for sustained global operations and a symbol of national resolve, naval analysts said.
+For 50 years, the nuclear-powered Nimitz was a mobile air base for sustained global operations and a symbol of national resolve, naval analysts said.

-“We used to kid around that it was 100,000 tons of sovereign American soil that can be anywhere at any time,” Dave Wood, the vice president of the USS Nimitz Association, told The Washington Times.
+“We used to kid around that it was 100,000 tons of sovereign American soil that can be anywhere at any time,” Dave Wood, vice president of the USS Nimitz Association, told The Washington Times.
 “It gave the Navy the ability to conduct flight operations.
 It could be anywhere they wanted it to deploy.”

 Nimitz was the first in a class of supercarriers.
 Its construction was started just after the Tet Offensive in Vietnam, and it has excelled for 50 years,” he told The Times.
 “The ship is a physical manifestation of America’s global reach and power.”